1970 New Zealand One Dollar Coin - Royal Visit Commemorative Dollar - In Original Case

 Presented in the original plastic jewel case.

-The case has sustained marks and scratches over its lifetime, however the coin remains in brilliant condition, retaining strong lustre, and detail.
-It has also developed a stunning rainbow patina to it.
+The cases have sustained marks and scratches over their lifetime; however the coins remain in brilliant condition, retaining strong lustre, and detail.